Documentation

 Parameters

 By default, an element that causes a request will include its value if it has one.
-If the element is a form it will include the values of all inputs within it.
+If the element is a form it

 As with HTML forms, the name attribute of the input is used as the parameter name in the request that htmx sends.